 Our board of directors has discretion as to whether to distribute dividends, subject to certain requirements of Cayman Islands law.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our directors.
 Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profit or share premium account provided that in no circumstances may a dividend be paid if this would result in the company being unable to pay its debts as they fall due in the ordinary course of business.
 Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
-Accordingly, the return on your investment in the ADSs will appreciate in value after our initial public offering or even maintain the price at which you purchased the ADSs.
+Accordingly, the return on your investment in the ADSs will likely depend entirely upon any future price appreciation of our ADSs.
+There is no guarantee that the ADSs will appreciate in value after our initial public offering or even maintain the price at which you purchased the ADSs.
 You may not realize a return on your investment in the ADSs, and you may even lose your entire investment in the ADSs.